US retail sales rose a solid 0.8 percent last month

 Nearly all types of retailers reported strong sales gains, a sign of consumer health.
 Clothing store sales rose 0.5 percent and sales at general merchandise stores, which include big box retailers such as Walmart and Target, also increased 0.5 percent.
 Electronic and appliance store sales rose 0.7 percent.

-Restaurants and bars posted a rare decline for the second month in a row, falling 0.2 percent, following a sharper fall of 1.5 percent in September.
+Restaurants and bars posted a rare decline for the third month in a row, falling 0.2 percent, following a sharper fall of 1.5 percent in September.